aymankanso/agent/README.md

 ---

-## Project
+## 📋 Project Overview

-**Objective**: Demonstrate automation of penetration testing tasks
+**Objective**: Demonstrate automation of penetration testing tasks through coordinated AI agents

 **System Features**:
-- Multi-agent architecture with clear roles
+- Multi-agent architecture with clear roles and responsibilities
-- Real-time cost tracking per agent
+- Real-time cost tracking per agent and operation
-- Safety measures
+- Built-in safety measures and user approval prompts
-- Comprehensive documentation
+- Comprehensive documentation and reporting
+- Docker-based isolation for security tools
+- MCP (Model Context Protocol) integration for tool communication
+- LangGraph orchestration for complex workflows

+---

+## 📄 License

+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

+---

+## ⚠️ Disclaimer

+This tool is for **authorized security testing only**.
+Users are responsible for ensuring they have proper authorization before scanning or testing any systems.
+Unauthorized use may violate laws and regulations.